Can drain flies make me sick?

 what are drain flies

-Drain flies and sewer flies are in the same family.
-Other names they’re often called are sink flies, filter flies, and sewer gnats.
+Drain flies are also known as sewer flies.
+Other commonly known names are sink flies, filter flies and sewer gnats.
 This fly belongs to the family of true flies known as psychodidae.
-Some, like the moth fly, have short, hairy bodies and wings that give them a soft, velvety moth-like appearance.
+Some drain flies, like the moth fly, have short, hairy bodies and wings that give them a soft, velvety moth-like appearance.
 We’ll focus on these soft, cute ones.

-When attempting to identify what the tiny black flying invader is, you’ll need to know that it is indeed a drain fly, and not a gnat or fruit fly.
+Note: When identifying what your tiny black flying invader is, ensure that it is not a gnat or fruit fly.

-Sewer flies, though, are not particularly adept at flying long distances.
-There are actually quite unstable and unpredictable.
+Despite their mothlike appearance, sewer flies are not particularly adept at flying long distances.
+They're actually quite unstable and unpredictable in the air.
 Rather than attempting a good flight, they focus on what they’re good at—hopping.
 They jump around as they feast on bacteria, gorging themselves on these single-celled organisms (which exist everywhere).

 drain fly eggs